 Back of an envelope?
 If you want a lot of figures from a wide range of sources, Europe: In or Out?
 Everything you need to know by David Charter of the Times is a good read.
 Lies, damned lies and statistics? *glug glug glug* Mmmmm, Chouffe.
 Mmmmhmmm.
 Still sounds like a lot...
 What's Colin Farrell got to do with it?
 Sounds fancy.
 But I've got a senstitive stomach!
 Happy St Patrick's Day!
 But this guy down the pub said...
 What does the EU say?
 OMG Treaties!
 I'm detecting a theme.
 It's all good, David Cameron's on BuzzFeed!
 Did he talk about treaties?
 The treaties that everyone says it would be a complete nightmare to renegotiate?
 Is Britain better off in or out of Europe?
 The report unearths one profoundly important truth: if we decide to leave the EU, whether we flourish or fail will depend on the political and economic decisions we take in the wake of departure.

 Of itself, leaving the EU will guarantee neither success nor failure.
 If we leave and follow the path of protection, xenophobia and isolation we will indeed face the economic decline so feared by Europhiles.
 Open Europe estimates that, under the protectionist scenario, leaving the EU would cost 2.2 per cent of GDP by 2030.
 Alternatively, if we embrace free trade, roll back damaging regulation, and take a balanced approach to economic migration, then we could be more successful outside the EU than within.
-In such a scenario, we could add at least 1.6 per cent to GDP by 2030.
 There are many political reasons people want to leave the EU.
 It is estimated that the 100 most burdensome EU rules cost us £33 billion a year.
 It is ironic that leaving the EU would leave us better placed to pursue free-trade agreements with the rest of the world.
 Read: The cost of Europe.